 The Law School Admissions Office oversees the Connecticut residency process and hosts a mandatory meeting each fall for students intending to apply for residency the following spring.

 For more information on obtaining designation as a Connecticut Resident please review the Residency Application as well as the Connecticut General Statutes governing residency.
 The residency application requires a signature before a Notary Public.
 View a list of Notaries on the Uconn Law campus.
-If you have additional questions or concerns please contact the Admissions Office (860-570-5100).
+If you have additional questions or concerns please contact Rachele Torres in the Admissions Office (860-570-5100).